 - 2. The Contractor may not be eligible to apply for new permits until satisfactory completion of wells or other activities for which permits had been issued and construction has been commenced. - 3.
 The Contractor shall be responsible and liable for work being performed or taking actions deemed necessary by DNR to correct conditions that may harm environmental resources as a result of any drilling, constructing, repairing, rehabilitating, plugging, enlarging or deepening any well, geotechnical boring, or elevator shaft. - 4.
-The Contractor shall be responsible for providing adequately trained personnel and equipments in good working condition to carry out permitted work.
+The Contractor shall be responsible for providing adequately trained personnel and equipments equipment in good working condition to carry out permitted work.
 Work being performed without on-site supervision by the Contractor may be halted and on-site supervision by the Contractor will be required prior to resuming work. - 5.
-The Contractor shall be responsible for providing safe work site conditions for his/ her employees and the DNR staff to perform their duties.
+The Contractor shall be responsible for providing safe work site conditions for his/her employees and the DNR staff to perform their duties. - The Contractor shall be responsible for performing work within a reasonable period of time for which a partial or full payment had been received from any person.

-- 6. The Contractor shall be responsible for performing work within a reasonable period of time for which a partial or full payment had been received from any person. - 7.
-The Contractor and his/her staff shall be responsible for cooperating with the DNR staff\during inspection of wells and other related activities.
-It is unlawful for any person to knowingly interfere with, threaten with bodily harm, oppose, resist, obstruct, hinder or in any manner from preventing a DNR staff member performing his/her duty, or fail to obey the lawful order of DNR staff member. - 8.
-All contractors performing work within Lee County shall be responsible supplying up to date licensing information to the DNR prior to obtaining any permits from the DNR.
+- 7. The Contractor and his/her staff shall be responsible for cooperating with the DNR staff during inspection of wells and other related activities.
+It is unlawful for any person to knowingly interfere with, threaten with bodily harm, oppose, resist, obstruct, hinder or in any manner from preventing a DNR staff member from performing his/her duty, or fail to obey the lawful order of DNR staff member. - 8.
+All contractors performing work within Lee County shall be responsible for supplying up to dateup-to-date licensing and required Workers Compensation and insurance information to the DNR Contractor License Section of Lee County, prior to obtaining any permits from the DNR.

-SECTION NINE: PERMITS.
+SECTION NINE: PERMITS